rapid7/metasploit-framework/docs/metasploit-framework.wiki/Unstable-Modules.md

 ## Rescuing unstable modules

 If you'd like to rescue an unstable module, great!
 Just note that it's an unstable rescue in the pull request, and the original PR number (if you can find it), when you pull it back out.
-You can do a similiar `git checkout` to grab the file and then `git mv` it to the right spot again.
+You can do a similar `git checkout` to grab the file and then `git mv` it to the right spot again.

 ## Safety